apache/spark/docs/index.md

 ({{site.SCALA_BINARY_VERSION}}.x).

 Note that support for Java 7, Python 2.6 and old Hadoop versions before 2.6.5 were removed as of Spark 2.2.0.
 Support for Scala 2.10 was removed as of 2.3.0.
+Support for Scala 2.11 is deprecated as of Spark 2.4.1 and will be removed in Spark 3.0.

 # Running the Examples and Shell